 Each manufacturer will define MOQ differently.
 Some will base their MOQ on total order size, such as a minimum of 1000 pieces of an item, regardless of color or size.
 Others may set their minimum based on style, color, size, or any other variable.
 The specific rules depend on the workflow of the manufacturer and what makes the most sense for them.
 At the end of the day, MOQ is all about maximizing efficiency.
 That will change depending on the particular manufacturer.

-At Prototype, we are a low MOQ clothing manufacturer.
-We offer much lower MOQ than most clothing manufacturers in our industry.
+At Prototype, we offer lower MOQs than most clothing manufacturers in our industry.
 Even for us, however, the MOQ ultimately depends on the type of clothing being made and the techniques involved in making it.

-How many units is considered a "Low MOQ"?
-How many is considered a "High MOQ"?
+How many units is considered a “Low MOQ” or “High MOQ”?